Anna Shcherbakova: 2020–2021 season: World champion

 Shcherbakova had limited ability to train in advance of the 2021 Russian Championships due to pneumonia.
 She decided to compete in the event against her coaches' recommendation for her to withdraw.
 She won both the short program and the free skate and successfully landed both a quad Lutz and quad flip.
-She won the national title with a total score of 264.10, ahead of Kamila Valieva and Alexandra Trusova.
+She won the national title with a total score of 264.10, ahead of Kamila Valieva and Trusova.
 Her free skate was praised by the Russian press as the best female performance of all time.
-Shcherbakova made history by becoming the first woman to win three consecutive Russian titles since Irina Slutskaya (1999–2001) and the first since the introduction of the ISU Judging system in 2004.
+Shcherbakova made history by becoming the first woman to win three consecutive Russian titles since Slutskaya (1999–2001) and the first since the introduction of the ISU Judging system in 2004.
 Shcherbakova was assigned to the Russian team for the 2021 World Championships in Stockholm.
-Prior to the World Championships, she participated in the televised 2021 Channel One Trophy as part of the Red Machine team captained by Alina Zagitova.
+Prior to the World Championships, she participated in the televised 2021 Channel One Trophy as part of the Red Machine team captained by Zagitova.
 She placed second in both segments of the competition, and the Red Machine won the trophy.
 She opted not to participate in the Russian Cup Final in order to rest before the World Championships.

-In the short program at the World Championships, Shcherbakova skated a personal best in the short program, scoring 81.00 to place first ahead of Rika Kihira.
+In the short program at the World Championships, Shcherbakova skated a personal best in the short program, scoring 81.00 to place first ahead of Kihira.
 She then placed second in the free program with a score of 152.17 points despite falling on one of her quad jumps.
 Overall, Shcherbakova won the competition with a total score of 233.17 and became the World champion.
 Shcherbakova, Tuktamysheva and Trusova's podium placements made this only the second time, after the United States in 1991, that a single country had swept the women's podium at the World Championships.
 Shcherbakova then competed as part of the Russian team for the 2021 World Team Trophy in April, winning the short program on the opening day within one point ahead of Tuktamysheva.
 Shcherbakova finished in first place and won a gold medal with team Russia.